rollbar/docs/guides/custom-grouping.md

 ### Fingerprint

 Occurrences with the same `fingerprint` are grouped together into an Item.
-If the `fingerprint` value defined in the rule is over 40 characters, it will be converted into a SHA.

 ### Title

-The `title` must be a string, of length 1-255 characters.
+The `title` is a text description that is displayed when viewing an item.
+It must be a string, of length 1-255 characters.
 You can change the title in this configuration without affecting grouping.
-The new title will take effect if the item is reactivated.
+The new title will take effect if the item is reactivated after being resolved.

 ### Complete Example